Native Plants Projects Highlights

 Encinitas habitat

 Scope of work: In partnership with the City of Encinitas and other organizations, SDBG is engaging community members in the restoration of native habitats on public open spaces.
-To date, SDBG staff and community volunteers have grown and installed thousands of native plants, and removed even more invasive plants from Cottonwood Creek Park, parcels near Moonlight Beach, and more recently at Oak Crest Park.
+To date, SDBG staff and community volunteers have grown and installed thousands of native plants, and removed even more invasive plants from Cottonwood Creek Park, parcels near Moonlight Beach, and more recently at Oak Crest Park and along Saxony Road.
 These efforts are helping to restore coastal sage scrub and southern maritime chaparral habitats for wildlife, fire abatement, improved water and soil quality, and enhanced community recreation.

 Timeframe: 2020 to present